cs-uob/COMS10012/exercises/posix/src/act3/git3.md

       develop pushes to develop (up to date) master  pushes to master  (up to date)

-Everyone else can now `git pull` and see the branch.
-They can switch to it with `git checkout develop`, which should show:
+Everyone else can now `git pull` and see the branch with `git branch -a`, the `-a` (all) option means include branches that only exist on the remote.
+They can switch to the develop branch with `git checkout develop`, which should show:

     Branch 'develop' set up to track remote branch 'develop' from 'origin'.
     Switched to a new branch 'develop'